Premier League players' 'backs against wall' over coronavirus, says Rose - France 24

 The Premier League said on Friday that clubs would consult players over a combination of pay cuts and deferrals amounting to 30 percent of their annual salary.

-They agreed to provide a £125 million ($153 million) fund for the English Football League and National League and pledged £20 million in charitable support for those affected by the coronavirus.
+They also agreed to provide a £125 million ($153 million) fund for the English Football League and National League and pledged £20 million in charitable support for the National Health Service and other groups.

-Talks were due to take place on Saturday between the league, clubs and players' representatives.
+Newcastle, where Rose is on loan, and his parent club, Tottenham, are among clubs to have furloughed some non-playing staff.

-Newcastle, where Rose is on loan, and his parent club, Tottenham, are among clubs to have furloughed some non-playing staff during the crisis, prompting criticism as players continue to receive their full salary.
+Bournemouth manager Eddie Howe and Brighton counterpart Graham Potter have both taken voluntary wage cuts.

 "We're all keen to make something happen," Rose told the BBC.